ryanbinns/ttwatch/tt_bluetooth.md

    description file which is mostly binary but contains one identifiable ASCII string: the watch serial "number" (e.g. `HC4354G00150`).
-8. App reads the file `0x00020001`; this is some kind of description of the GPS firmware, containing a couple of ASCIIZ strings that appear to be related to the GPS firmware revision strings that also appear in the TTBIN header: e.g. `5xp__5.5.116- R32+5xpt_5.5.116-R32` and `EGSD5xp` for my watch.
+8. App reads the file `0x00020001`; this represents the [status of the GPS firmware](#file-0x00020001) somehow, and contains a couple of ASCIIZ strings that appear to be related to the GPS firmware revision strings that also appear in the TTBIN header: e.g. `5xp__5.5.116- R32+5xpt_5.5.116-R32` and `EGSD5xp` for my watch.